 Crested Butte, CO

 Known as one of mountain biking’s birthplaces, Crested Butte is nothing if not a world-class biking destination.
 Whether you’re mountain biking for the first time or 400th, Crested Butte has several choice trails to suit all abilities, including families.
-The Evolution Bike Park is now open daily through Sept.
-7, 2014 from 9:30 a.m. to 5 p.m.
+If you’re looking to get off the beaten path, the legendary 401 trail is a bucket list item for mountain bikers far and wide.

 Watch the video below to learn more about how families can enjoy Crested Butte’s Evolution Bike Park.

 New to the mountain bike park map, Snowmass’ bike park has accomplished a lot in its first couple years, including hosting a professional-level mountain bike race.
 However, Snowmass offers much more than jumps and wooden features on its renowned Valhalla downhill trail, it provides lift-access to beginner, intermediate and cross-country trails.
 There’s also a skills park which helps aspiring downhill bikers nail down the basics of turning, braking and rolling over obstacles.
 Lessons and clinics are available.
-Mountain biking at Snowmass is offered daily now through Sept.
-1, 2014, and weekends through Oct.
-5, 2014.
+Mountain biking at Snowmass is offered daily mid-to-late June to early September, and weekends through early Oct.

 Watch the video below to see how professionals ride Snowmass’ Valhalla downhill trail.